Heat takes down more UPS workers during hottest summer ever

 "I'll catch myself forgetting how to make macaroni and cheese for my kids," he said.
 He hasn't been back to work full-time since June.

 Following questions from NBC News, UPS said it is investigating Nowlin’s case, but that protocol was followed.
-"Mr. Nowlin was provided relief from his job at the time he reported feeling ill," said Gaut.
-"He did not ask for assistance to arrange healthcare at the time he reported feeling ill."
+"Mr. Nowlin was provided relief from his job at the time he reported feeling ill," Gaut said.
+"He did not ask for assistance to arrange health care at the time he reported feeling ill."

-When it comes to heat, "time is of the essence," said Dr. Ronda McCarthy, an occupational physician with Concentra Occupational Health.
-Heat exhaustion can progress to heat stroke, which can take a lasting toll on the kidneys, heart and brain.
+When it comes to heat, "time is of the essence," Dr. Ronda McCarthy, an occupational physician with Concentra Occupational Health, said.
+Heat exhaustion can progress to heatstroke, which can take a lasting toll on the kidneys, heart and brain.
 At its most acute, it can kill.

-That's what happened to Mike Davis, a 48-year-old driver in Longwood, Fla., on a sweltering day in mid-July.
+That's what happened to Mike Davis, 48, a driver in Longwood, Florida, on a sweltering day in mid-July.

 After 27 years on the job, Davis knew that when he stopped sweating, it was a bad sign.
 He pulled into a grocery store lot and contacted his supervisors.